 Mod_ssl Becomes an Official Part of Apache

 Because of some changes in US law about exporting cryptography, mod_ssl became an official part of Apache 2.
-It is now maintained by the Apache Software Foundation itself.
+The Apache Software Foundation now maintains it.

 Given that server-side SSL involved two distinct applications and numerous teams and individuals, it’s helpful to see the timeline that brought us to our current state.